Tuition fees - Canadians residing in Ontario

 If you’re not looking to receive a uOttawa degree, certificate or diploma, you can enrol in courses for units as a non-degree student (formerly special student).
 Learn about tuition fees for non-degree students.

-To understand the information below, including how fees change based on your progress, and to use it to estimate your university fees for a year or several terms, see our familiarize yourself with university fees page.
+To understand the information in the table, including how fees change based on your progress, and to use it to estimate your university fees for a year or several terms, see our familiarize yourself with university fees page.

 Important: The official total of university fees you must pay appears on your statement of account, available about a month prior to the start of each term.